boucadair/CATS-framework/draft-ldbc-cats-framework.md

 This document does not specify any algorithm for path computation and selection purposes to be supported by C-PSes.
 These algorithms are out of the scope of this document.
 However, it is expected that a service request or local policy may feed the C-PS computation logic with Objective Functions that provide some information about the path characteristics (e.g., in terms of maximum latency) and the selected service contact instance.

-In the example shown in {{fig-cats-example-overlay}}, when the client sends a service request to "CATS-Forwarder 1", the forwarder solicits the C-PS to select a service contact instance hosted by a service site that can be accessed through a particular Egress CATS-Forwarder.
+In the example shown in {{fig-cats-example-overlay}}, when the client sends a service request via "CATS-Forwarder 1", the forwarder solicits the C-PS to select a service contact instance hosted by a service site that can be accessed through a particular Egress CATS-Forwarder.
 The C-PS also determines a path to that Egress CATS-Forwarder.
 This information is provided to the Ingress CATS-Forwarder ("CATS-Forwarder 1") so that it can forward packets to their proper destination, as computed by the C-PS.

 A service transaction consists of one or more service packets sent by the client to an Ingress CATS-Forwarder to which the client is connected to.
 The Ingress CATS-Forwarder classifies incoming packets received from clients by soliciting the CATS classifier (C-TC).
 When a matching classification entry is found for the packets, the Ingress CATS-Forwarder encapsulates and forwards them to the C-PS selected Egress CATS-Forwarder.
 When these packets reach the Egress CATS-Forwarder, the outer header of the possible overlay encapsulation is removed and inner packets are sent to the relevant service contact instance.